Jackery's Multiple Products Receive Carbon Footprint Verification from TÜV SÜD

 Through this collaboration, Jackery has effectively enhanced the "green competitiveness" of its portable power products in the international market.
 The authoritative verification from TÜV SÜD also helps further establish Jackery's products as a globally trusted green energy brand, enabling them to embrace the challenges and opportunities of the "carbon neutrality" era from an international corporate perspective.

-For more details about Jackery and its products, please visit www.jackery.com and connect via Facebook, Instagram, Twitter, YouTube and Tiktok.
+For more details about Jackery and its products, please visit www.jackery.com and connect via Facebook, Instagram, Twitter, YouTube, Tiktok.

 SOURCE Jackery Inc.